-Preferred Rewards membership comes with a bevy of great perks for Bank of America customers (which we’ll dive into later in this guide), but perhaps the most valuable among these are offered to Bank of America Rewards cardholders.
+Preferred Rewards membership comes with a bevy of great perks for Bank of America customers (which we’ll dive into later), but perhaps the most valuable among those are offered to Bank of America Rewards cardholders.

-If you qualify for a Preferred Rewards tier and carry a Bank of America credit card, you might be eligible to boost all the rewards you earn – up to 75% more points or cash back.
+If you qualify for a Preferred Rewards tier and carry a Bank of America credit card, you might be eligible to boost the rewards you earn — up to 75 percent more points or cash back.

 |Preferred Rewards tier||Points boost|

-Here is how being a Preferred Rewards member could level up your rewards earnings with each eligible card.
+Here is how being a Preferred Rewards member could level up your rewards earnings with the eligible credit card.

-With valuable, customizable rewards categories, this card offers both simplicity and flexibility.
-Choose your 3% cash back category from six options: gas, online shopping, dining, travel, drug stores or home improvements and furnishings.
-You’ll also earn 2% cash back on grocery store and wholesale club purchases.
-Keep in mind that there is a $2,500 combined spend limit on 2% and 3% categories each quarter (then it’s 1% cash back).
+With valuable customizable rewards categories, the Bank of America® Customized Cash Rewards credit card offers both simplicity and flexibility.
+Choose your 3 percent cash back category from six options: gas, online shopping, dining, travel, drugstores or home improvements and furnishings.
+You’ll also earn 2 percent cash back on grocery store and wholesale club purchases.
+However, keep in mind that there is a $2,500 combined spend limit on 2 percent and 3 percent categories each quarter (then it’s 1 percent cash back).

-Here’s what those cash back rates could be for Preferred Rewards members.
+Here’s what your cash back rates could be as a Preferred Rewards member: